NREL/hercules/README.md

 ```

 The first of these launches the dummy stand-in for AMR-wind, and the second
-launches the emu_python emulator.
+launches the hercules emulator.
 These will connect to the helics_broker and
 run the co-simulation.
 You should see printout from both the dummy AMR-wind
-process and the emu_python emulator printed to your screen.
+process and the hercules emulator printed to your screen.

 <!--
-In 4 different terminals with location set to emu_python/, type the following commands
+In 4 different terminals with location set to hercules/, type the following commands
 (This is more and more out of date)

 - Terminal 1: `python control_center.py`